What is Damp Proofing?

-At Timberwise, our damp proofing specialists have tackled damp problems for almost fifty years, from the failure of a damp proof course (DPC) to high levels of water ingress and every other type of dampness in between.
+It is important to have damp proofing specialists to tackle your damp problem, from the failure of a damp proof course (DPC) to high levels of water ingress and every other type of dampness in between.

 The average house in the United Kingdom is exposed to around an average of 28,000 gallons of rainwater hammering down on its exterior per year.
 So it’s not surprising that damp can become a major headache for any property owner.

 Signs That I Need To Damp Proof My House

 A common question that is asked by our customers is ‘how do I know if I need damp proofing carried out?’
 There are a number of signs that can provide an indication that you have a damp problem, and these are the following: